About GLOBALG.A.P.

 • Participate in the peer review process of GLOBALG.A.P. benchmarking and recognition activities in your country

-• Provide qualified input to the continuous improvement of the GLOBALG.A.P. smart farm assurance solutions portfolio
+• Provide qualified input to the continuous improvement of the GLOBALG.A.P. farm assurance solutions portfolio

-• Help producers in your country to achieve certification and increase awareness of safer and more sustainable farming practices
+• Help producers in your country to achieve certification and increase awareness of responsible farming practices

 • Expand your regional and global networks by connecting with one of the largest community membership programs in the industry